-Materiality for planning purposes has been based on last year's expenditure and set at £350,000.
+Materiality for planning purposes has been based on last year's expenditure and set at £270,000.

-We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance and this has been set at £18,000.
+We are obliged to report uncorrected omissions or misstatements other than those which are 'clearly trivial' to those charged with governance.
+We have defined trivial errors as those below £13,000.